 There are cases where vigorous competition among the parties, or parties' actions which enhance market competition lead to the reduction of market prices or the improvement of the quality or variety of goods.
-In such cases, even though the combined market share of the parties or its rank is not high, the business combinations bring the large impact on the competition when this combination eliminates the possibility of the price reduction or the quality improvement as above mentioned.
+In such cases, even though the combined market share of the parties or its rank is not high, the business combination bring the large impact on the competition when this combination eliminates the possibility of the price reduction or the quality improvement as above mentioned.

-For example, there could be a vigorous competition between the parties such that the expansion of the market share of one party causes the reduction of the market share of the other party.
-In such a case, after the combination, the loss of the sales of the other party would be compensated by the increase of the sale of the former party.
-As a result, the parties will be able to raise the price of goods without losing the sales of the group as a whole, then this business combination has a large impact on the competition.
+For example, there could be a vigorous competition between the parties of the company group such that the expansion of the market share of one party causes the reduction of the market share of the other party before the combination.
+In such a case, after the combination, as the loss of the sales of one party of the company group would be compensated by the increase of the sale of the other, the parties will be able to raise the price of goods without losing the sales of the group as a whole, then this business combination has a large impact on the competition.

-When goods are differentiated by brands and there is high substitutability between the goods sold by the parties, after the combination, the sales loss of one of goods would be compensated by the sales increase of the other goods.
-As a result, the parties will be able to raise the price of goods without loosing the sales of the group as a whole, then this business combination has a large impact on the competition.
+When goods are differentiated by brands and there is high substitutability between the goods sold by the parties, the sales loss of one of goods would be compensated by the sales increase of the other goods after the combination.
+As a result, the company group will be able to raise the price of goods without losing the sales of the group as a whole, then this business combination has a large impact on the competition.